 - Dye test.
-In this test, the doctor fills your bladder with a dyed solution and asks you to cough and bear down so that leakage will appear in the vagina.
+In this test, your doctor fills your bladder with a solution dye and asks you to cough or bear down.
+If you have a vaginal fistula, leakage will appear in your vagina.
 You may also see signs of leakage on a tampon after physical exercise.

-- Anoscopy or flexible sigmoidoscopy.
-In this test, your doctor uses a sigmoidoscope to inspect your anus and rectum.
+- Flexible sigmoidoscopy.
+During this test, your doctor uses a sigmoidoscope — a thin, flexible tube with a tiny video camera at the tip — to inspect your anus and rectum.

-Read more about cystoscopy and flexible sigmoidoscopy at MayoClinic.com.
+Read more about CT scan, cystoscopy, flexible sigmoidoscopy and MRI.